tensorflow/docs/site/en/guide/profiler.md

 ### Memory profile tool {: id = 'memory_profile_tool'}

-The Memory Profile tool monitors the memory usage of your host or device during the profiling interval.
+The Memory Profile tool monitors the memory usage of your device during the profiling interval.
 You can use this tool to:

 *   Debug out of memory (OOM) issues by pinpointing peak memory usage and the corresponding memory allocation to TensorFlow ops.
 You can also debug OOM